actigraph/ActiLifeManual/docs/menus.rst

-graphical summary view of both activity cut points (according to the stored cut points in ActiLife) or daily activity counts which allow users to make quick observations about the subject’s compliance level (see Figure 12Figure 12).
+graphical summary view of both activity cut points (according to the stored cut points in ActiLife) or daily activity counts which allow users to make quick observations about the subject’s compliance level (see Figure 12).

 .. figure:: /img/AgdViewer.png
-   :alt:
+   :alt: AGD File Viewer

-Figure 12 - AGD File Viewer
+   AGD File Viewer

 Click “Edit” near the “Subject Biometric Information” section to edit the stored biometric variables associated with the \*.agd file.
 Click “Save” to instantly update the file with these changes.

 .. figure:: /img/AgdViewerEdit.png
-   :alt:
+   :alt: Edit Subject Bio Data in AGD Viewer

-Figure 13 - Edit Subject Bio Data in AGD Viewer
+   Edit Subject Bio Data in AGD Viewer

 Clicking “Show Data” in the AGD viewer will display hour-long previews of the data in a grid format.
 The hourly view can be changed by clicking